Imagic: Text-Based Real Image Editing with Diffusion Models: Experiments

 \subsection{Qualitative Evaluation}

-In order to test it, we apply our method on a multitude of real images from various domains, with simple text prompts describing different editing categories such as: style, appearance, color, posture, and composition.
+We applied our method on a multitude of real images from various domains, with simple text prompts describing different editing categories such as: style, appearance, color, posture, and composition.
 We collect high-resolution free-to-use images from Unsplash and Pixabay.
-After optimization, we generate each edit with $5$ random seeds and choose the best result.
-Imagic shows impressive results, and it is able to apply various editing categories on any general input image and text, as we show in \autoref{fig:teaser} and \autoref{fig:more_pics}.
-We experiment with different text prompts for the same image in \autoref{fig:prompts}, showing the versatility of Imagic.
+After optimization, we generate each edit with $8$ random seeds and choose the best result. \imagic\ is able to apply various editing categories on general input images and texts, as we show in \autoref{fig:teaser} and the supplementary material.
+We experiment with different text prompts for the same image in \autoref{fig:prompts}, showing the versatility of \imagic.
 Since the underlying generative diffusion model that we utilize is probabilistic, our method can generate different results for a single image-text pair.
-We show multiple options for an edit using different random seeds in \autoref{fig:seeds}, slightly tweaking $\eta$ for each seed.
+We show multiple options for the same edit using different random seeds in \autoref{fig:seeds}, slightly tweaking $\eta$ for each seed.
 This stochasticity allows the user to choose among these different options, as natural language text prompts can generally be ambiguous and imprecise.

+While we use Imagen~\cite{imagen} in most of our experiments, Imagic is agnostic to the generative model choice.
+Thus, we also implement Imagic with Stable Diffusion~\cite{latent_diffusion}.
+In \autoref{fig:stable_difusion_smooth_Interpolation} (and in the supplementary material) we show that \imagic\ successfully performs complex non-rigid edits also using Stable Diffusion while preserving the image-specific appearance.
+Furthermore, \imagic\ (using Stable Diffusion) exhibits smooth semantic interpolation properties as $\eta$ is changed.
+We hypothesize that this smoothness property is a byproduct of the diffusion process taking place in a semantic latent space, rather than in the image pixel space.